git-tfs/git-tfs/CONTRIBUTING.md

 Here are some tips on creating a pull request:

-1. Write awesome code. :sparkles:
+1. Write that awesome code. :sparkles:

 2. Make sure the existing unit tests don't break.
 We try to keep the unit tests [easy to run](https://github.com/git-tfs/git-tfs/blob/master/doc/Running-the-Unit-Tests.md).